ckeenan34/RemoteWereWords/README.md

 # RemoteWereWords
-Allows a user on zoom (only soom) to click events on an android phone to play as the mayor in the board game "WereWords"
+Allows a user on zoom (only zoom) to click events on an android phone to play as the mayor in the board game "WereWords"